VardanKaushik/Compter-Vision-Mid-term/README.md

 # Compter-Vision-Mid-term

   #Question A - Principal Component Analysis
   For this question, open the code - Principal_Component_Analysis.ipynb.
-It is a Colab notebook and the link to open Colab can be used to access this file.
+It is a Colab notebook and the link to open Colab can be used to access this file.</br>
   Once you get into the file, follow the given steps -</br>
     1)Go to Images folder on the respository</br>
     2)Go to Input Images</br>